Daniel M. Gallagher: Career

+Securities and Exchange Commission

 In 2006, Gallagher transitioned to the government sector and joined the SEC as counsel to former SEC Commissioner Paul S. Atkins and later as counsel to former Chairman Christopher Cox, working on matters involving the Division of Enforcement and the Division of Trading and Markets.
 In 2008, he became the deputy director of the Division of Trading and Markets and served as Division co-acting director from April 2009 through January 2010.
 In 2010, Gallagher returned to WilmerHale as a partner in both the Broker-Dealer Compliance and Regulation Practice Group and the Securities Litigation and Enforcement Practice Group.

-Gallagher was appointed by Barack Obama and served as an SEC Commissioner from November 2011 to October 2015.
+Gallagher served as an SEC Commissioner from November 2011 to October 2015.
+During his tenure, he urged the SEC to conduct expansive reviews of equity and fixed-income market structure.
+Gallagher would comment on this, stating that ”the last time the Commission undertook a formal, thorough evaluation of the equity markets, the result was the January 1994 Market 2000 Report. … Smart regulation involves taking the time to understand how things became the way they are, and, critically, better defining and articulating the goals of regulations.”
+He was outspoken on multiple issues, particularly on the 2010 Dodd-Frank financial law, which Gallagher criticized for mandating nearly 100 rules, where a majority he felt were unrelated to the financial crisis.
+Through his tenure, Gallagher voted “no” on 16 rulemakings, stating that it was “the hollowest of achievements”.
+He would go on to qualify that the votes represented “16 proposals or final rules that I could not in good conscience approve, because they do not stay true to our mission”.

+Post-SEC, private sector

 After his time with the SEC, Gallagher returned to the private sector and in 2016 became president of Patomak Global Partners, a financial services consulting firm.
 In 2017, he joined global pharmaceutical company Mylan N.V. as the chief legal officer.

 Gallagher rejoined WilmerHale in September 2019 where he served as partner and deputy chair of the firm's Securities Department.
 His practice focused on advising corporate boards and management on the full range of legal and strategic issues they faced, and counseling financial services and accounting firms in investigations, regulatory proceedings and policy matters.

 In May 2020, Robinhood announced that Gallagher would be joining the company as Chief Legal Officer.

+In November 2024, it was reported that officials in the Trump administration had considered Gallagher for nomination to rejoin the SEC, assuming the chairperson role.
+He was seen as the frontrunner for the position.
+Gallagher would withdraw himself from consideration, commenting: “It is always an honor to have your name in the mix for an incredibly important job like SEC Chairman.
+However, I have made it clear that I do not wish to be considered for this position”.